 Most campers have camper vans and there aren’t many people still sleeping in a tent.
-Usually, the campings were pretty empty and I haven’t seen any with more than a dozen people staying at a time.
-Which means there won’t be a queue at the bathroom or at the kitchen.
+Usually, the campings were pretty empty, and I haven’t seen any with more than a dozen people staying at a time.
+This means there won’t be a queue in the bathroom or at the kitchen.

 In the morning, the sun was shining, and we had breakfast while our tent was drying.

 If you have an extra day to spend in Estonia, consider visiting the Saaremaa island, to observe and enjoy the beautiful countryside.
 This means you will have to book a ferry.
 It was around 70 Euros for a small car and 2 people.

 The first stop was the Alpakafarm OÜ (Alpaca farm), which seems to be a huge touristic attraction in Estonia.
 This is a family business and it is an attraction for many families from Estonia.

 They are open only two months per year, during summer.

 I fell in love with these beautiful and gentle creatures.
 Although I don’t approve of zoos, I have to say that I was impressed with the way they cared for their animals.